Pramad712/Shortest-Paths/README.md

 # Bugs and Issues
 ### • Since A* uses hueristics, *it does not guarantee the shortest path*.

 ### • All other bugs and issues would be due to one of my dependencies.
 For example, pygame sometimes does not display the path even though the display is updated and the x and y coordinates are in bounds.
+It may even freeze the screen.

 ### • Since python (and pygame) are slow, if you move your mouse too fast when drawing the walls, not all squares will be drawn in gold.